USING IRONXL FOR PYTHON

 How to Import an Excel File into a Database Table Using python

 In today's data-driven world, efficient handling and processing of data are essential tasks for any organization or individual.
-Python, with its rich ecosystem of libraries, offers powerful tools for data manipulation and management such as import pandas library.
+Python, with its rich ecosystem of libraries, offers powerful tools for data manipulation and management such as the pandas library.
 One common scenario is the need to extract or import data from Excel spreadsheets and store or insert data in a database for further analysis or integration with other systems.
 In this tutorial, we'll explore how to create a Python script that automates this process, allowing you to seamlessly read data from Excel sheet files and insert it into a database.
 By the end of this tutorial, you'll be ready to handle data migration tasks efficiently.
 Let's begin!

 1. Begin by installing the IronXL library.